-Hypothesis testing assesses whether data support a given hypothesis rather than being an effect of random fluctuations or some other process described by an alternative hypothesis.
+Hypothesis testing assesses whether data are inconsistent with a given hypothesis rather than being an effect of random fluctuations.

 0